 In An Average Month, What Do You Spend On Amazon Ads?

-I just won a bet with myself.
+It’s clear that there’s really no middle ground.
 As you can see below, the majority of Amazon sellers are either very happy with their paid advertising, or not happy at all.
 That tells me that those of you who are using it effectively are reaping the benefits.
-Unfortunately, there’s a substantial learning curve to navigate.
+Those that aren’t are probably struggling.
+Unfortunately, when it comes to advertising on Amazon, there’s a substantial learning curve to navigate.

 On a Scale of 1-10 (10 Being the Best), How Happy Are You with Your Amazon Paid Advertising?